Infighting in the Sinaloa Cartel: Phase I — Outbreak of war (September–November 2024)

-October

 President Claudia Sheinbaum deployed a task force composed of Mexican Army soldiers, National Guard members, and agents from the National Intelligence Center to combat the escalating violence.
 On 2 October, she replaced Jesús Leana Ojeda with Guillermo Briseño Lobera as commander of the Third Military Region.

 The Associated Press reported that gunmen used cellphone chats to identify potential targets.
 Armed men would stop individuals and search their contact lists, chat logs, or photos; if they found any connection to a rival faction, the person was either executed or kidnapped.

+On 4 October, Five bodies were left at the intersection of a side street and La 15 in Culiacán; the victims appeared to be staged with hats, suggesting possible affiliation with the Mayitos.

+On 9 October, Video footage showed "Los Cazadores" allied with Los Salazar, conducting armed patrols in El Claro, Sonora, including at least one improvised armored vehicle.

 On 17 October, in Culiacán, gunfire erupted outside the headquarters of the newspaper El Debate when an individual exited a vehicle and opened fire with a long gun.
 Two days later, a deliveryman on a motorcycle carrying printed editions of the newspaper was ambushed and kidnapped by armed assailants.

+On 18 October, vehicles with bullet-damaged windshields were observed following fighting in El Diez, Sinaloa.
+A body believed to be connected to the clashes was later recovered.

+On 20 October, burned-out vehicles were documented after fighting in Tanques, Sinaloa.

-On 21 October, Mexican forces engaged in one of the deadliest confrontations of the decade, resulting in the deaths of 19 cartel members and the capture of "El Max", a high-ranking member of La Mayiza.
+On 21 October, Mexican forces engaged in a deadly confrontation, resulting in the deaths of 19 cartel members and the capture of "El Max", a high-ranking member of La Mayiza.
 The following day, a narco-banner from Los Chapitos appeared in Culiacán, aimed at Ismael Zambada Sicairos, leader of the La Mayiza faction.
 The banner threatened to turn Zambada over to U.S. authorities and mocked him over the military operation leading to "El Max's" capture, claiming government support was on their side.
 In response, La Mayiza circulated pamphlets across Culiacán, setting up a hotline for citizens to report corruption involving Governor of Sinaloa Rubén Rocha Moya.

 On 26 October, a cooler decorated with bows and pizza drawings was found containing a severed head, allegedly of a Los Chapitos member, along with a message directed at the group.

 On 28 October, a small plane, reportedly linked to the Los Chapitos faction, dropped four bombs on Vascogil, Durango, a stronghold of the Cabrera Sarabia Organization, allies of La Mayiza.

+On 3 November, a drone attack conducted by CJNG targeted MZ/MF approximately 4 kilometers northwest of Quiviquinta, Nayarit.

+On 15 November, a video circulated showing armed men loyal to Omar Félix Loaiza ("El Pelón" / "El 08"), a recently arrested Chapitos-aligned figure, operating near Caborca, Sonora.

+On 16 November, individuals reported to be members of MZ/MF were observed patrolling near the letras monument in Pueblos Unidos, Sinaloa.